-The Fund's information is available in alternative formats for example, Braille, large print, BSL Video/DVD and audio tape, on request.
-The Administering Authority always aims to use the most appropriate communication medium for the audience receiving the information.
+The Fund's information is available in alternative formats, for example, Braille, large print, British Sign Language, on request.
+NCC and STC aim to use the most appropriate communication medium for the audience receiving that information.
 This may involve using more than one method of communication.
-All of the Fund's generic scheme member communication material is produced in English but may be requested in alternative languages.
+All of the Fund's generic Scheme member communication material is produced in English but may be requested in alternative languages.
+The principles of Plain English have been adopted in all communications.